 Also, whenever there’s a sale happening, airline websites can’t seem to handle the volume of users trying to book at the same time, slowing down the system.
 This also leads to a lot of waiting times and errors.
 This is what you can avoid when you book while the rest of the world is in slumber.

 If there are no more seats on your chosen dates, pick another.
 Obviously, weekends tend to get sold-out faster than other days of the week.
 Be flexible when it comes to dates and timings.

 Be patient.
-I know it can get tiring clicking the Next Day/Previous Day button but if you really want a P1 ticket, you shouldn’t mind going through all dates if necessary.
+I know it can get tiring clicking the Next Day/Previous Day button but if you really want it cheap, you shouldn’t mind going through all dates if necessary.
 If you have very specific dates that can’t be changed, then good luck to you.